Definition and Description of Diabetes Mellitus

 Several hormones (e.g., growth hormone, cortisol, glucagon, epinephrine) antagonize insulin action.
 Excess amounts of these hormones (e.g., acromegaly, Cushing's syndrome, glucagonoma, pheochromocytoma, respectively) can cause diabetes.
 This generally occurs in individuals with preexisting defects in insulin secretion, and hyperglycemia typically resolves when the hormone excess is resolved.

-Somatostatinoma- and aldosteronoma-induced hypokalemia can cause diabetes, at least in part, by inhibiting insulin secretion.
+Somatostatinomas and aldosteronoma-induced hypokalemia can cause diabetes, at least in part, by inhibiting insulin secretion.
 Hyperglycemia generally resolves after successful removal of the tumor.

-Drug- or chemical-induced diabetes.
+Drug- or Chemical-Induced Diabetes

 Many drugs can impair insulin secretion.
 These drugs may not cause diabetes by themselves, but they may precipitate diabetes in individuals with insulin resistance.
 In such cases, the classification is unclear because the sequence or relative importance of β-cell dysfunction and insulin resistance is unknown.
 Certain toxins such as Vacor (a rat poison) and intravenous pentamidine can permanently destroy pancreatic β-cells.
 Such drug reactions fortunately are rare.
 There are also many drugs and hormones that can impair insulin action.
 Examples include nicotinic acid and glucocorticoids.
 Patients receiving α-interferon have been reported to develop diabetes associated with islet cell antibodies and, in certain instances, severe insulin deficiency.
 The list shown in Table 1 is not all-inclusive, but reflects the more commonly recognized drug-, hormone-, or toxin-induced forms of diabetes.